nextapps-de/mikado/README.md

 - concat
 - indexOf
 - lastIndexOf
+- includes
 - filter
 - map
 - reverse
 - sort
 - swap
+- forEach
+- set (this will replace the array contents)

-These methods are implemented, without some extensions like parameter chaining, e.g. `array.push(a, b, c)` is not available, instead, you have to call push for each item one by one.
+These methods are implemented without some extensions like parameter chaining, e.g. `array.push(a, b, c)` is not available, instead, you have to call push for each item one by one.

 There are some methods which slightly differs from the original implementation of native Arrays.
 These methods will apply changes **_in place_** and returning the original reference instead of applying on a copy: